phviethoang/real-estate/BigData/DeployLamda/Speed_Layer.md

   # --> This instruction may last too long

   kubectl delete cm,secret -l strimzi.io/cluster=<cluster_name> -n <namespace>
-  # --> This instruction will delete all config of brokers and zookeeper
+  # --> This instruction will delete all configs of brokers and zookeeper

+  kubectl delete pod -l strimzi.io/cluster=<cluster_name> -n <namespace>
+  # --> This instruction will delete all broker, zookeeper pod of cluster

   kubectl get pod -n <namespace>
-  # --> Check if all of the elements of cluster being cleaned
+  # --> Get the operator pod name of cluster: strimzi-cluster-operator-xxxxxx

+  kubectl delete pod strimzi-cluster-operator-xxxxxx -n <namespace>
+  # --> Delete operator pod --> This will reconstruct a new operator pod and reset cache
   ```

 ## **==Step| 5**